2020 Oregon State Beavers football team

 The 2020 Oregon State Beavers football team represented Oregon State University during the 2020 NCAA Division I FBS football season.
 They were led by third-year head coach Jonathan Smith.
 The team played their home games on campus at Reser Stadium in Corvallis, Oregon, as a member of the North Division of the Pac-12 Conference.

 On August 11, the Pac-12 Conference initially canceled all fall sports competitions due to the COVID-19 pandemic.

 On September 24, the conference announced that a six-game conference-only season would begin on November 6, with the Pac-12 Championship Game to be played December 18.
 Teams not selected for the championship game would be seeded to play a seventh game.

-Previous season

-The Beavers finished the 2019 season with a 5–7 record, 4–5 in Pac-12 play to finish in a three-way tie for second place in the North Division.
-This was the most wins for the program since the 2014 season, nearly clinching their first bowl appearance since 2013.